ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 Firmware Limitations Section (common-autopilots.rst)
 ----------------------------------------------------

-include in the note that OSD-base parameter editing requires 2MB boards.
+include in the note that OSD-base parameter editing not available on KakuteF7 and OmnibusF7V2 boards.

 PLANE
 =====